Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-Severe heatwave conditions to peak over the coming days across the State, before easing following the passage of a cold front moving over the State on Friday.
-Locations likely to be impacted include Clare, Coober Pedy, Leigh Creek, Maitland, Mount Barker, Port Pirie, Port Augusta, Renmark, Roxby Downs and the Barossa Valley.
+Severe heatwave conditions are no longer expected over the Kangaroo Island and Upper South East districts, however low intensity heatwave conditions will persist in these districts until later in the week.
+Locations likely to be impacted include Clare, Jamestown, Leigh Creek, Mount Barker, Moomba, Port Pirie, Port Augusta, Renmark, Roxby Downs and the Barossa Valley.

 South Australia